ario704/ario704/README.md

 ## Introduction

-A cybersecurity expert, web developer, and an indie game developer.
+A cybersecurity Enthusiast, web developer, and an indie game developer.

 ## Cybersecurity Expertise